lennilobel/sql2022-workshop-hol/README.md

    Then restore the backup file as follows:

+   1. **Create a temporary folder:** First, create a temporary folder on your C drive to store the `.bak` file during the restoration process.

-    1. **Open File Explorer and Copy Path:**
+      1. Open File Explorer.
+      2. Navigate to the C drive (C:\).
+      3. Right-click in an empty space, select `New` > `Folder`, and name the new folder `HolDB`.

+   2. **Copy the Backup File:**    Copy the `AdventureWorks2019.bak` file from your Downloads folder to the `C:\HolDB` folder you just created.

-       - Navigate to your Downloads folder where the AdventureWorks2019.bak file is located.
+      1. Navigate to your Downloads folder.
-       - Click on the address bar in File Explorer to reveal the full path, right-click it, and select "Copy" to copy the full path of your Downloads folder.

-    2. **Open SSMS and Connect:**
+      2. Find the `AdventureWorks2019.bak` file.
+      3. Right-click on the file and select `Copy`.
+      4. Go back to the `C:\HolDB` folder, right-click in an empty space, and select `Paste`.

+   3. **Restore the Database using SSMS:**    Now that the backup file is in an accessible location, you can proceed with restoring it to your SQL Server instance.

-       - Launch SQL Server Management Studio and connect to your local SQL Server instance.
+      1. Open SQL Server Management Studio (SSMS) and connect to your local SQL Server instance.

-    3. **Navigate to 'Databases':**
-       - In Object Explorer on the left, expand the server node and right-click on the "Databases" folder, then select "Restore Database..."
+      2. In the Object Explorer on the left, expand and then right-click on the `Databases` node and select `Restore Database...`.

-    4. **Select Backup Source Using Copied Path:**
-       - In the Restore Database window, choose the "Device" radio button under "Source".
+      2. In the Restore Database Dialog, select the `Device` radio button under the `Source` section.
+      3. Click the `...` button on the right to open the Select Backup Devices dialog.
-       - Click the button with three dots to open the "Select backup devices" dialog.
+      4. Click on the `Add` button to open the Locate Backup File dialog.
-       - Click "Add", then in the File name field at the bottom of the dialog, paste the path you copied from File Explorer and press Enter.
-This navigates directly to your Downloads folder within the dialog.
-       - Now select AdventureWorks2019.bak, and click "OK".

-   5. **Set Destination Database:** In the "Destination" section, enter "AdventureWorks2019" in the "Database" field for the name of the restored database.

-   6. **Choose Backup Set:** Ensure the backup set to restore is checked under "Select the backup sets to restore".
-This should auto-populate based on the selected .bak file.
+      5. Navigate to the `C:\HolDB` folder and select the `AdventureWorks2019.bak` file, then click `OK`.
+      6. The backup file should now appear in the Select Backup Devices dialog.
+Click `OK` to return to the Restore Database dialog.

-   8. **Initiate the Restore:** Click "OK" to start the restoration.
-This may take a few minutes, and you'll see a success message once complete.
-The AdventureWorks2019 database will appear in the "Databases" folder in Object Explorer.
+      7. Now click `OK` to start the restore process.

+   The restoration process will begin, and SSMS will display a progress bar.
+Once the process completes, a message will appear informing you that the database has been successfully restored.
+Click OK, and the AdventureWorks2019 database will appear in the "Databases" folder in Object Explorer.

 5. **Wide World Importers Database**: One demo uses the Wide World Importers sample database.
 Download the `WideWorldImporters-Full.bak` backup file file available [here](https://1drv.ms/f/s!AiiTRkT0Yvc4xd8Kz1oSgzjbselEIA?e=yFaqjc) (right-click and open in a new tab).

-   Then restore the database using the same steps you just followed for AdventureWorks2019, with the only difference being that when you select the backup file, you'll choose `WideWorldImporters.bak` from your Downloads folder.
+   Then restore the database using the same steps you just followed for AdventureWorks2019, with the only difference being that you'll choose `WideWorldImporters.bak`.
 Just follow the instructions as previously described, substituting the name "WideWorldImporters" wherever "AdventureWorks2019" was used.

 All set?
 [Let's get started!](https://github.com/lennilobel/sql2022-workshop-hol/tree/main/HOL)